 Driving irons offer the best of both worlds.
 With a driving iron in hand players are able to hit low stingers on a windy day, but if the golf course demands a high soft landing iron shot then one can also pull that off with ease with a driving iron.

 Are driving irons designed with better players in mind?

 In the past the myth has been that driving irons are only designed for highly skilled amateurs and professional players, but that statement is very far from the truth.
 Some of the leading driving irons currently available on the market are packed with all of the latest technology to ensure that they are easy to hit regardless of your skill level.
 Amateur golfers tend to take out their 3 and 4 iron and replace them with two hybrids, but instead of two hybrids it will be of greater benefit to add a driving iron along with a hybrid to the bag instead.
 The option of having a driving iron allows golfers to have a bigger repertoire of shots in the bag.

-Features to look for – just how forgiving are driving irons?
+Features to look for – just how forgiving are utility irons?

 If you are on the lookout for a new driving iron then make sure to keep the following in mind.
 Currently there are a lot of options available to choose from but it is important to make the choice that is best for your golf game.
 In order to get access to the best technology try out driving irons from the leading manufacturers in golf.
 If you are someone that prefers the look of a long iron then choose a driving iron with a profile that fits your eye.
 But at the end of the day the best option is to go for a custom fitting.
 What we think is the best option and what works best in reality isn’t always the same.
 Spend your money wisely by getting the help of a professional to ensure that you invest your money into a good driving iron that is suitable for your game and needs.